vuejs/v2.vuejs.org/src/v2/cookbook/index.md

 * **Exploring the Ecosystem**: For advanced features, we assume some ecosystem knowledge.
 For example, if you want to use single-file components in Webpack, we don't explain how to configure the non-Vue parts of the Webpack config.
 In the cookbook, we have the space to explore these ecosystem libraries in more depth - at least to the extent that is universally useful for Vue developers.

+<p class="tip">With all these differences, please note that the cookbook is still _not_ a step-by-step manual.
+For most of its content, you are expected to have a basic understanding of concepts like HTML, CSS, JavaScript, npm/yarn, etc.</p>

 ## Cookbook Contributions

 ### What we're looking for